peterzieba/5Vpld/README.md

 * ATF16V8, ATF22V10 (Require an EPROM Programmer)

 # Terminology
-CPLD - Complex Programmable Logic Device
+CPLD - Complex Programmable Logic Device<br />
-GAL - Generic Array Logic ()
+GAL - Generic Array Logic ()<br />
-WinCUPL - A Windows front-end to the CUPL compiler and related programs CUPL - Compiler for Universal Programmable Logic (A old programming language for logic.
-Modern examples would be Verilog/VHDL)
+WinCUPL - A Windows front-end to the CUPL compiler and related programs<br />
+CUPL - Compiler for Universal Programmable Logic (A old programming language for logic.
+Modern examples would be Verilog/VHDL)<br />
 FITTER - A fitter converts a netlist into the fusemap (.JED) file.
-Fitters are needed for the CPLD devices.
+Fitters are needed for the CPLD devices.<br />
-.JED/JEDEC File - A fuse map intended to be "burned/programmed" into a logic device.
+.JED/JEDEC File - A fuse map intended to be "burned/programmed" into a logic device.<br />
 .SVF File - Serial Vector Format.
-This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.
+This file can be used by any JTAG programmer (vendor-independent) to program a device that has a JTAG interface.<br />

 # Writing logic for these parts